eduardomecchia/eduardomecchia/README.md

 # Welcome to my profile!
 My name's Eduardo.
 I'm a junior Full Stack Web Developer near Rome and I'm currently attending the Boolean Careers course.
 I've studied and applied a wide range of web technologies like HTML, CSS, JavaScript, PHP, MySQL, Vue.js, Laravel, Bootstrap and others.
-I'm very committed to relentless self-improvement and I'm constantly thinking about cool and original ideas for new web applications.
+I'm very committed to relentless self-improvement and I'm constantly thinking about original ideas for innovative and user-friendly web applications.

 ## You can also find me on...
 <a href="https://www.linkedin.com/in/eduardomecchia/" target="_blank">